 - Sweetness – if you use a very ripe banana and sweet strawberries, you may not need any sweetener, as their natural sweetness may be enough to sweeten your healthy smoothie.
 You can use your favorite wholesome sweetener, like agave nectar, date paste, or pitted whole Medjool dates.

 - Plant-based milk – we like using homemade soy milk to increase the protein content of our smoothies, but you can also use your plant milk of choice.
 We regularly make our almond milk and oat milk at home and use them indistinctively in our smoothies.
 You can also use chocolate almond milk and skip the cocoa powder.

 - More antioxidants – add chia seeds or flax meal to increase both the protein content and nutritional value of any of your smoothies.
 Bear in mind that they will also add some extra calories.
 We usually add one tablespoon for each serving.
 Both chia seeds, flax meal, or flax seeds will make the smoothie thicker, so you can add some extra ice cubes or liquid to keep the same consistency.

-- Strawberry banana smoothie protein – we like adding a tablespoon of complement vegan protein powder when drinking it before or after working out.
+- Strawberry banana smoothie protein – we like adding a tablespoon of complement vegan protein powder (affiliate link) when drinking it before or after working out.
 Instead of protein powder, to make a strawberry chocolate protein smoothie, you could use hemp seeds, which are high in protein and are also super creamy, making them a great addition to your vegan smoothie.
 This makes it a great post-workout drink.

 - Rich chocolate flavor - make your smoothie even more chocolatey by adding add a teaspoon of cocoa powder, using your choice of dairy-free chocolate milk, or using chocolate protein powder.